Jasmitha1474/quickrevise/README.md

 **Quick Revise** is a pastel-themed full-stack web app that helps students quickly revise topics before exams using interactive flashcards.
 It’s built with **React + Vite** (frontend) and **Supabase** (backend database).

-✨ The UI is inspired by real spiral notebooks — cute, girly-pop colors (rose, lavender, aqua) with animated note cards.
+✨ The UI is inspired by real spiral notebooks with animated note cards.

 ---